alf-arv/second-brain/README.md

-# second-brain
+# Second Brain
-A productivity application for clearing your mind, to make you keep your focus.
+An Electron-based productivity application for clearing your mind, to make you keep your focus.

+**see dev branch**